huguesdevimeux/SuperPacman-MP2BA1-2020/src/README.md

 * however, there is an additional smart ghost (called spooky) that will chase the player with constant speed AND he will not get afraid (he doesn't have a refuge position because he is braver than the others :o )

 * you have completed the level once you eat all the diamonds, open all the gates and pass through the doors

- ###### If you die in any of the levels, meaning your HP falls down to 0, you won't be able to play anymore and a Game Over message will be displayed asking you to quit the game (pressing the Q key)
  ###### There is no game Over display when reaching the level 2 doors as we do not expect the corrector to reach the end of the three levels

  __GOOD LUCK!__

-### Infinite mode :

-The game has an "infinite" mode, which is basically a succession of map generated procedurally, until the player goes out of lives.
-Features :
-- Procedural mazes.
-To fit pacman mazes requirements:
-  - Removal of dead ends (a few are randomly left untouched).
-  - Symetry of the random-maps: the mazes are symetic along Y axe, as the real game.
-- Procedural items spawn:
-  - Bonuses are placed **only in dead ends (like the real game!)**
-  - Random placement of cherries, according to a rate.
-- Procedural ghost spawn
-  - Ghosts spawn according to a rate that increase at every level.
-- Increasing difficulty the player goes up in the levels, the difficulty increases, which makes :
-  - The height of the map increase linearly.
-  - The amount of coins to get to open the next level increase linearly.
-  - The number of ghosts increase linearly.

 ## __Images__